Miyamoto International: 2011 Christchurch earthquake

 On February 22, 2011, Christchurch, New Zealand was badly damaged by an earthquake measuring 6.3 on the Richter Scale.
 The reported death toll was 185 with several thousand injuries reported.
-Dr. Amir Gilani from Miyamoto International was dispatched Christchurch that week to assess the extent and the causes of the damage, reporting "extensive damage to downtown buildings and widespread soil liquefaction throughout the region."
-Dr. Miyamoto directed the New Zealand team from his location in Haiti.
+Amir Gilani from Miyamoto International was dispatched Christchurch that week to assess the extent and the causes of the damage, reporting "extensive damage to downtown buildings and widespread soil liquefaction throughout the region."
+Miyamoto directed the New Zealand team from his location in Haiti.
 Miyamoto worked with groups and individuals within the city on a structural response plan that repaired damage while attempting to retain as many buildings as possible in the city, specifically heritage buildings.
 Residents were severely divided when plans were announced to demolish ChristChurch Cathedral.
 Representatives from Miyamoto International said that the building, erected in 1904, could be preserved and made safe using modern techniques.
 Currently, the building has been partially deconstructed with advocacy taking up a case with the Supreme Court in New Zealand to stop its demolition.